 BATMAN: The Ride is a four-dimension Free-Fly Coaster bringing thrill seekers exhilarating coaster hills and unexpected drops along with an interactive experience guaranteed to flip riders head over heels at least six times.
 BATMAN: The Ride features a massive, imposing, floating and twisting track frame, in which ride vehicles begin their journey by traveling up a 120-foot elevator-type lift before being released for their highly unusual sensory journey, including two beyond-vertical free falls, in addition to the six head-over-heels spins.

-Soaring Eagle Zipline, one of the newest attractions, is located near Rockville High.
+Soaring Eagle Zipline is located near Rockville High.
 Guests may soar like an eagle from atop the quarry wall for a breathtaking bird’s eye view directly over Superman Krypton Coaster and portions of Rockville (including Batman: The Ride), as they sail along effortlessly in special side-by-side seating.
 Also in Rockville is Scream, a drop tower that plummets riders into a free-fall ride with a virtual reality component thrown in.

 Iron Rattler, a snake-themed coaster made of wood and steel, has a 180-foot drop, four overbanked turns and an inverted barrel roll.
 The SkyScreamer swing ride spins visitors around a 200-foot tower at speeds up to 40 mph, and the floorless Superman Krypton Coaster provides twists, turns, loops and corkscrews.
 Pandemonium is a spinning coaster, Scooby-Doo Ghostblasters is an interactive family ride, and Bugs' White Water Rapids is a log flume ride.

-During summer more than a dozen live shows spotlight a variety of musical genres, including Latin and country; the evening Lone Star Nights Laser & Fireworks Celebration and the Broadway-style production Ovation are other summer options.
+During summer more than a dozen live shows spotlight a variety of musical genres, including Latin and country; the Celebrate!
+Summer Night Spectacular fireworks extravaganza and the Broadway-style production Ovation are other summer options.
 The park also hosts Fright Fest in October and Holiday in the Park from late November to early January.